Maguindanao language: History

 The Maguindanaon language is the native language of the Maguindanaon people of the province of Maguindanao located in the west of Mindanao island in the south of the Philippines.
 It was the language of the Sultanate of Maguindanao, which lasted until near the end of the Spanish colonial period in the late 19th century.

+Thomas Forrest published a vocabulary of the "Magindano tongue" in 1779 as an appendix to A Voyage to New Guinea, and the Moluccas, from Balambangan.

-The earliest works on the language by a European were carried out by Jacinto Juanmartí, a Catalan priest of the Society of Jesus who worked in the Philippines in the second half of the 19th century.
+Other early works about the language by a European were written by Jacinto Juanmartí, a Catalan priest of the Society of Jesus who worked in the Philippines in the second half of the 19th century.
 Aside from a number of Christian religious works in the language, (Note: such as a Maguindanao–Spanish bilingual "sacred history", with a short wordlist, in 1888, in which Maguindanao was written in both Arabic characters and the Latin alphabet) Juanmartí also published a Maguindanao–Spanish/Spanish–Maguindanao dictionary and reference grammar in 1892.
 Shortly after sovereignty over the Philippines was transferred from Spain to the United States in 1898 as a result of the Spanish–American War, the American administration began publishing a number of works on the language in English, such as a brief primer and vocabulary in 1903, and a translation of Juanmartí's reference grammar into English in 1906.

 A number of works about and in the language have since been published by Filipino and foreign authors.